markosankovic/notes/books/Making Embedded Systems.md

 Engineering embedded systems is not just about strict constraints and the eventual life of the system.
 The challenge is figuring out which of those constraints will be a problem later in product development.
 You will need to predict the likely course of changes and try to design software flexible enough accommodate whichever path the application takes.

+## Chapter2: Creating a System Architecture

+Embedded systems depend heavily on their hardware.
+Unstable hardware leaves the software looking buggy and unreliable.

+### Creating System Diagrams

+- Architecture block diagram
+- Hierarchy of control organization chart
+- Software layering view

+#### The Block Diagram

+Model your software around the physical components.
+Each chip attached to the processor is an object.
+Think of the wires that connect the chip to the processor (the communication methods) as another set of objects.

+#### Hierarchy of Control

+#### Layered View

+### From Diagram to Architecture

+The boxes in the diagram should represent the Platonic ideals of each thing instead of a specific implementation.

+#### Encapsulate Modules

+Make interfaces between the modules that don't depend specifically on what is in them (this is encapsulation!).
+Use the three different architecture drawings to figure out the best places for those interfaces.
+Each box will probably have its own interface.

+#### Delegation of Tasks

+Which parts of the system can be broken off into separate, describable pieces that someone else can implement?

+#### Driver Interface: Open, Close, Read, Write, IOCTL

+Many drivers in embedded systems are based on API used call devices in Unix systems:
+- **open**: Opens the driver for use.
+Similar to (and sometimes replaced by) init.
+- **close**: Cleans up the driver, often so another subsystem can call open.
+- **read**: Reads data from the device.
+- **write**: Sends data to the device.
+- **ioctl**: (Pronunciation: eye-octal.)
+Stands for input/output (I/O) control and handles the features not covered by the other parts of the interface.

+#### Adapter Pattern